-At Montana Dance Center, we are focused on providing a high-quality dance studio where seasoned dancers and new dancers alike come together under one roof.
-To make this happen, we've assembled an amazing team of instructors who work with dancers of all ages and levels, making dance a truly fun and challenging activity for everyone.
+At Montana Dance Center, we are focused on providing a high-quality dance center where seasoned dancers and new dancers alike come together under one roof.
+To make this happen, we've assembled an amazing team to help facilitate studio rentals, host company schedules, and welcome dancers of all ages and levels.

 We are a community of dance instructors, "class takers", and people who live to dance.